zinserjan/mocha-webpack/docs/installation/cli-usage.md

 ### --opts

-mocha-webpack attempts to load a configuration file named `mocha-webpack.opts` in your working directory.
+mocha-webpack attempts to load a configuration file named `mocha-webpack.opts` in your `test` directory.
 It's basically the same like `mocha.opts` for mocha and appends common CLI options automatically to your commands.

 `--opts` allows you to define a custom file path for this config file.

 The lines in this file are combined with any command-line arguments.
 Command-line arguments take precedence.

-Imagine you have the following mocha-webpack.opts file:
+Imagine you have the following `test/mocha-webpack.opts` file:

-**mocha-webpack.opts**
+**test/mocha-webpack.opts**
 ```
 --colors
 --webpack-config webpack.config-test.js